manonverdier/Bayesian_Network/README.md

 The main file leads to a menu.

-1. Run test1
+1. Run test1 from configuration_1.txt
-2. Run test2
+2. Run test2 from configuration_2.txt
-3. Run test3
+3. Run test3 from configuration_3.txt
 4. Run user's dataset and choose the parameters
 5. Run other configuration pre-defined (in configuration.txt)